Joshabracks/platform-science-code-challenge/README.md

 - To run the program with default settings, use `npm start`
   - This will get data from the `./data/DriverNames.txt` and `./data/StreetAddresses.txt` and process assignments accordingly, then export the results to an `./output.json` file at the root level.  ***If the output file already exists, it will be overwritten.***
 - The results in the output file include the following:
-  - **matches**: An array of driver/address matches along with their suitability scores
+  - **matches**: An array of driver/address matches along with their suitability
-  - **leftoverDrivers**: an array of any drivers that were not matched due to there being more addresses than drivers.
-  - **leftoverAddresses**: an array of any addresses that were not matched due to there being more drivers than addresses

 ### .env Operation
 - If you are using node version 20 or higher, you may edit the input and output filepaths via the .env file.
 All of the editable values are filepaths which are aimed at the `./build` folder.
 The .env file provided in the project is already populated with the project's default values.